jessshipit/adamjonas.github.io/source/_posts/2012-07-18-the-clues-errors-provide.markdown

 - Open up console.
 - When you can't save it, send it '.save!' and it will throw off the errors.

+"SystemStackError: stack level too deep"
+This means that you have entered an infinite loop. e.g. you have called something on itself.